StatistikStadtZuerich/sszvis/docs/area-chart-stacked/README.md

 }
 ```

-## sszvis.component.stacked.areaMultiples
+## sszvis.component.stackedAreaMultiples

 ### Data structure

-This component, like stacked.area, requires an array of layer objects, where each layer object is one of the multiples.
-In addition to stacked.area, this chart's layers can be separated to provide two views on the data: a sum of all elements as well as every element on its own.
+This component, like stackedArea, requires an array of layer objects, where each layer object is one of the multiples.
+In addition to stackedArea, this chart's layers can be separated to provide two views on the data: a sum of all elements as well as every element on its own.

 ### Configuration